quasilyte/vscode-phpgrep/README.md

 Advanced queries may include special variable nodes: `foo(null, ${"*"})` finds all `foo` function calls where the first argument is `null` and all other arguments are ignored.
 Read [docs](https://github.com/quasilyte/phpgrep/blob/master/pattern_language.md) to learn all phpgrep tricks.

+> Reminder: `${"varname"}` is a valid PHP variable syntax and is identical to `$varname` with the exception that it allows chars that are not permitted in conventional syntax.

 If you're familiar with [structural search and replace (SSR)](https://www.jetbrains.com/help/idea/structural-search-and-replace.html) from the JetBrains IDEs, you can feel yourself at home. phpgrep patterns are slightly different, but the idea is the same.